 omet en vimar 1

-GWTO supports AEE in the co-organisation of the second edition of the ‘Vino y Mar’ Fair (VIMAR)
+GWTO supports AEE in the co-organization of the 2nd edition of the ‘Vino y Mar’ Fair (VIMAR)

-Likewise, through GWTO, the International and Ibero-American Academies of Gastronomy (based in Paris and Madrid respectively), in the figure of Mr. Rafael Ansón as its founding honorary president and founding president,show their support to VIMAR.
+Likewise, through GWTO, the International and Ibero-American Academies of Gastronomy (based in Paris and Madrid respectively), in the figure of Mr. Rafael Ansón as their Founder President of Honor, show their support to VIMAR.

 omet en vimar 2